Chamber Officers

 Buna’s economic position was solidified when that same year the Orange and Northwestern Railway linked the logging town with Orange.
 Four years later the Orange and Northwestern was extended from Buna to Newton.

 Main lines branched off the railroad at various points to enable the big lumber companies to efficiently cut and transport the prime timber to their mills.
 Spur lines branched off about every half mile or so into the company’s holdings.
 These tram lines were hurriedly constructed with little grading and without benefit of a built-up road bed.
 The cross-ties, usually oak or pine, were laid flat on the ground by the steel gang, with many crooks and turns to miss obstructions along the way.
-Then came the sections of rail laid and spiked precisely 4 feet, 8½ inches wide and connected together with bolted splice bars.
+Then came the sections of rail laid and spiked precisely 4 feet, 8½ inches wide and connected together with bolted splice bars

 Kirby did not use narrow gauge rails (3 feet wide) on his spurs and main lines.
 Any rolling stock that could move on the trams could also travel on the main railroad.